 The drafting committee’s meetings were held at the Richardson School of Law at the University of Hawaiʻi–Mānoa campus, a separate venue from the gathering of the congregation in Maunawili, after the convention had adjourned for the day.
 The drafting committee was open to all members to participate.
 However, members living in Waiʻanae or Lāʻie and undergoing long travel times, family responsibilities, or other myriad obligations could not attend such meetings and be back in Maunawili in time for the next day’s work.

 The timeing of the release of the constitution draft was managed badly.
 When the initial draft was released, it was one day prior to the scheduled end of the congregation’s meeting.
 The final document was not released until the last day of convening, a few hours before the final vote.
-Consultation on the whole document in a comprehensive manner by individuals and among members, became impossible.
+Consultation on the whole document in a comprehensive manner, by individuals and among members, became impossible.
 This compressed process made it impossible to make a comparison with the preliminary rules of the Department of Interior.
 Debate was limited to a few minutes for each member to respond to this document as a whole.
 Therefore, it cannot be said that this congregation properly and adequately considered this document.

 The congregation gave inadequate attention to the NHC’s previous work toward an independence model and integration frameworks.
 The work of the NHC was a culmination of ten years of gatherings, a ratification referendum to form the convention, and an election of delegates to attend its convention.
 It held meetings throughout Hawaiʻi and in various States of the United States.
-Yet the Naʻi Aupuni congregation allowed only a ten-minute presentation of the NHC product with five minutes for questions and answers.
+Yet the Naʻi Aupuni congregation allowed only a ten-minute presentation of the NHC product, with five minutes for questions and answers.

 At the end of the Naʻi Aupuni congregation, two documents were issued.
-The first was the Constitution of the Native Hawaiian Nation, which was adopted by a majority of the members by roll call (80 in support, 33 opposed and a number who refused to dignify the process with a response but whose lack of response was added to the majority, making it 88)he second was the Declaration of the Sovereignty of the Native Hawaiian Nation by voice vote. ((see attachments 1 and 2)
+The first was the Constitution of the Native Hawaiian Nation, which was adopted by a majority of the members by roll call (80 in support, 33 opposed, and a number who refused to dignify the process with a response but whose lack of response was added to the majority, making it 88).
+The second was the Declaration of the Sovereignty of the Native Hawaiian Nation by voice vote (see attachments 1 and 2).

 The product

-Th “Constitution of the Native Hawaiian Nation” is fifteen single-spaced pages.
+The Constitution of the Native Hawaiian Nation is fifteen single-spaced pages.
 It begins with a preamble and includes eight chapters.
-This article deals only with certain sections and concepts of the constitution.”
+This article deals only with certain sections and concepts of the constitution.
 Due to space constraints, it does not address the Declaration of the Sovereignty of the Native Hawaiian Nation.
-Brief comparisons will also be made as appropriate with the NHC’s proposal for an independence constitution.
+Brief comparisons will also be made, as appropriate, with the NHC’s proposal for an independence constitution.

+The Preamble

-The Preamble: he first paragraph of the preamble refers to ancient history and deep cultural concepts using ʻōlelo Hawaiʻi to anchor the document in Hawaiian beliefs.
+The first paragraph of the preamble refers to ancient history and deep cultural concepts using ʻōlelo Hawaiʻi to anchor the document in Hawaiian beliefs.
 In the second paragraph, the narrative moves from the cultural to the political:

 Honoring all those who have steadfastly upheld the self-determination of our people against adversity and injustice, we join together to affirm a government of, by, and for Native Hawaiian people to perpetuate a Pono government and promote the well-being of our people and the ‘Āina that sustains us.
 We reaffirm the National Sovereignty of the Nation.
 We reserve all rights to Sovereignty and Self-determination, including the pursuit of independence.
 Our highest aspirations are set upon the promise of our unity and this Constitution.